Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Introduction

 In this work, we implement a variant of the quadratic power spectrum estimators of old, considering both the optimal approach and a related scheme which allows for easier computation, akin to the FKP formalism.
 We provide a pedagogical discussion of their derivation and application, providing forms which can be efficiently applied, bypassing some of the usual computational caveats (following similar approaches to that done for the CMB in Refs.\,\citep{1999ApJ...510..551O,2011MNRAS.417....2S}).
-The scheme can be similarly used to measure coefficients of the power spectrum under some linear compression scheme, as in Ref.\,\citep{2020arXiv200903311P}, and the accompanying subtleties of this are discussed.
-By formulating our estimators as a difference between quantities measured in the data and simulations, we are free from the leading-order effects of pixellation, binning, non-Poissonian shot-noise, and fingers-of-God, and obtain power spectrum estimates that are not biased by the window function.
-Indeed, we demonstrate that the resulting constraints on cosmological parameters from BOSS data analyzed with the quadratic estimators are statistically compatible with those obtained from the usual windowed approach.
+The scheme can be similarly used to measure coefficients of the power spectrum under some linear compression scheme, as in Ref.\,\citep{2021PhRvD.103d3508P}, and the accompanying subtleties of this are discussed.
+By formulating our estimators as a difference between quantities measured in the data and simulations, we are free from the leading-order effects of \resub{pixellization}, binning, non-Poissonian shot-noise, and fingers-of-God, and obtain power spectrum estimates that are not \resub{convolved with} the window function, \resub{with the integral constraint isolated to the first $k$-bin.} Indeed, we demonstrate that the resulting constraints on cosmological parameters from BOSS data analyzed with the quadratic estimators are statistically compatible with those obtained from the usual windowed approach.

 Whilst we do not expect significant gains from applying the optimal estimator to BOSS, this is a strongly survey-dependent statement.
 For dense small-volume data-sets such as the DESI Bright Galaxy Survey \citep{2016arXiv161100036D}, the improvements will be of greater importance, and the situation is similar for analyses constraining $f_\mathrm{NL}$ (demonstrated in Ref.\,\citep{2019JCAP...09..010C} for the eBOSS quasar sample).
 The formalism additionally extends beyond the Gaussian limit and can be used to implement optimal estimators for the two- and three-point statistics in the presence of weak non-Gaussianity; our work thus provides a proof-of-concept for such applications.
 Computing bispectrum estimates free from the survey window function would be a significant achievement, given the inherent difficulty of performing window-convolution in this case \citep[e.g.,][]{2017MNRAS.465.1757G}.